strmprivacy/docs/docs/cli-reference/strm/activate/event-contract.md

 title: "event-contract"
 hide_title: true
 ---
-## strm get event-contract
+## strm activate event-contract

-Get Event Contract by reference
+Set the state of an Event Contract to ACTIVATED

 ### Synopsis